Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Introduction

-\item \textbf{Transference} aims to transfer knowledge between modalities and their representations, usually to help the target modality, which may be noisy or with limited resources.
-Exemplified by algorithms of (1) \textit{cross-modal transfer}: adapting models to downstream tasks involving the primary modality, (2) \textit{co-learning}: transferring information from secondary to primary modality by sharing representation spaces between both modalities, and (3) \textit{model induction}: keeping individual unimodal models separate but transferring information across these models, how can knowledge learned from one modality (e.g., predicted labels or representation) help a computational model trained on a different modality?
+\item \textbf{Transference (\S\cref{sec:transference})} aims to transfer knowledge between modalities, usually to help the target modality, which may be noisy or with limited resources.
+Transference is exemplified by (1) \textit{cross-modal transfer}: adapting models to tasks involving the primary modality, (2) \textit{co-learning}: transferring information from secondary to primary modalities by sharing representation spaces between both modalities, and (3) \textit{model induction}: keeping individual unimodal models separate but transferring information across these models.

-\item \textbf{Quantification:} The sixth challenge involves empirical and theoretical studies to better understand heterogeneity, modality interconnections, and the multimodal learning process.
-Quantification aims to understand (1) the dimensions of \textit{heterogeneity} in multimodal datasets and how they subsequently influence modeling and learning, (2) the presence and type of \textit{modality connections and interactions} in multimodal datasets and trained models, and (3) the \textit{learning} and optimization challenges involved with heterogeneous data. \end{enumerate}
+\item \textbf{Quantification (\S\cref{sec:quantification}):} The sixth and final challenge involves empirical and theoretical studies to better understand (1) the dimensions of \textit{heterogeneity} in multimodal datasets and how they subsequently influence modeling and learning, (2) the presence and type of modality \textit{connections and interactions} in multimodal datasets and captured by trained models, and (3) the \textit{learning} and optimization challenges involved with heterogeneous data. \end{enumerate}

-Finally, we conclude this paper with a long-term perspective on future research directions in multimodal learning by motivating open research questions identified by this taxonomy.
+Finally, we conclude this paper with a long-term perspective in multimodal learning by motivating open research questions identified by this taxonomy.
+This survey was also presented by the authors in a visual medium through tutorials at \href{https://cmu-multicomp-lab.github.io/mmml-tutorial/cvpr2022/}{CVPR 2022} and \href{https://cmu-multicomp-lab.github.io/mmml-tutorial/naacl2022/}{NAACL 2022}, as well as courses \href{https://cmu-multicomp-lab.github.io/mmml-course/fall2022/}{11-777 Multimodal Machine Learning} and \href{https://cmu-multicomp-lab.github.io/adv-mmml-course/spring2023/}{11-877 Advanced Topics in Multimodal Machine Learning} at CMU.
+The reader is encouraged to check out these publicly available video recordings, additional reading materials, and discussion probes motivating open research questions in multimodal learning.